tslocke/hobocookbook/manual/dryml-guide.markdown

     </if>
 {: .dryml}

 We're switching the context on the `<if>` tag to be `this.comments`, which has two effects.
-Firstly the comments collection is used as the test for the `if`, so the whole section including the heading will be ommitted if the collection is empty (remember that `if` tests for blankness, and empty collections are considered blank).
+Firstly the comments collection is used as the test for the `if`, so the whole section including the heading will be omitted if the collection is empty (remember that `if` tests for blankness, and empty collections are considered blank).
 Secondly, the context is switched to be the comments collection, so that when we come to repeat the `<li>` tag, all we need to say is `repeat`.

 ### One last shorthand - attributes of `this`

 The attribute versions of `if`/`unless` and `repeat` support a useful shortcut for accessing attributes or methods of the implicit context.
-If you give a literal string attribute--that is, an attribute that does not start with `&`--this is interpretted as the name of a method on `this`.
+If you give a literal string attribute--that is, an attribute that does not start with `&`--this is interpreted as the name of a method on `this`.
 For example:

     <li repeat="comments"/>
 {: .dryml}